Are You Looking for a LifeLock Alternative?

-Identity theft is the fastest-growing crime in America, with the latest research showing that [*]:
+Identity theft is the fastest-growing crime in America.
+According to the latest research [*]:

 “Identity theft affected 42 million Americans in 2022, with losses of more than $52 billion.”

 Hackers, scammers, and cybercriminals are getting better at stealing your sensitive data.
-That’s why millions of Americans use an identity theft protection service to secure their families, finances, and personal information.
+That’s why millions of Americans use an identity theft protection service — with Norton LifeLock being one of the most popular.

-But it’s not the only provider worth considering — especially following recent news that sensitive information from thousands of LifeLock customers — including passwords — was compromised in a December, 2022 data breach [*].
+But LifeLock isn’t the only provider worth considering — especially following recent news that sensitive information from thousands of LifeLock customers — including passwords — was compromised in a December, 2022 data breach [*].

-Whether you’re a current LifeLock customer or just looking to upgrade your digital safety, you deserve the best protection.
+Whether you’re in the market for identity theft protection or a current LifeLock customer looking to upgrade your digital safety, you deserve the best protection.

-In this guide, we’ll compare LifeLock’s identity theft protection services against its top ten competitors.
-By the end of this guide, you’ll have all the information you need to choose the provider that will best help safeguard your identity.
+In this guide, we’ve researched and compared the top LifeLock alternatives and competitors.
+By the end, you’ll have all the information you need to choose the provider that will best help safeguard your identity.